Shop For Knives Like A Pro

 Avoid stainless steel

 Getting the right knife preserves the flavor of the food when you chop, so be willing to spend a little more for the best material.
 Stainless steel tends to be used for cheaper knives, but it means a blade that goes blunt more quickly and takes longer to sharpen.
-Non-stainless carbon steel is the material of choice for most top chefs because it retains its sharpness for longer, meaning better tasting food and fewer chances of an injury.
+Non-stainless carbon steel is the material of choice for most top chefs because it retains its sharpness for longer, meaning better tasting food and fewer chances of injury.

 If you follow these tips, you’ll be using the tools of the professionals.
 Combined with other high-quality kitchen equipment, you’ll be able to make the most of your cooking skills.
 A sharp, high-quality knife means safe cooking and delicious results.